 We work with core organizers to reduce trauma triggers and in general feel calmer and more integrated.

 I added to Ogden’s list a sixth core organizer, the imaginal.
 The imaginal includes images, fantasies, dreams, and metaphors that make up so much of inner life.
-Many consequences of sexual abuse reveal themselves through the imaginal, whether nightmares that keep us tied to a painful past, or fantasies of safety, power, confidence, control — what cannot be expressed or identified in ourselves or in our environments.Like other core organizers, giving mindful attention to the imaginal contributes to recovery from trauma.
+Many consequences of sexual trauma reveal themselves through the imaginal, whether nightmares that keep us tied to a painful past, or fantasies of safety, power, confidence, control — what cannot be expressed or identified in ourselves or in our environments.Like other core organizers, giving mindful attention to the imaginal contributes to recovery from trauma.

 When CG Jung was in the depths of his recovery, he discovered working with the imaginal transformed his emotions, resolving distress and pointing him in the direction of growth.
 Energy that had been trapped in dreams and fantasies became available for living with conscious intention.